Should Artists Let Galleries

 Q: I have a solo show coming up at an established gallery in my area.
 It's my first time with this gallery and the owner is recommending that I give them my mailing list so they can invite everyone I know to the show.
-Why should I reveal the names of my collectors and allow the gallery to sell them art that I can just as easily sell them myself?
+Why should I reveal the names of my collectors, supporters, professional art contacts, and fans, and allow the gallery to sell them art that I can just as easily sell to them myself?
 And to make matters worse, they take 50%.
 Shouldn't I keep my mailing list secret and let the gallery's collectors buy my art?
 Isn't that the way this is supposed to work?
-I can take whatever art ends up not selling, offer it to my collectors later at a discount and still make more than I could have made selling it through the gallery.
+I can take whatever art ends up not selling, offer it to my collectors later at a discount, and still make more than I could have made selling it through the gallery.

-The fact that you are capable of selling your art in a gallery setting, especially at a respected gallery, is exactly the kind of good news that anyone following either you or your art loves to hear.
-So not only do you want to give the gallery your mailing list and permission to invite all of your best collectors to your show, but you also want to encourage those collectors to buy art from the gallery during the course of your show.
-(The ones who genuinely support you may well step up.
+The fact that you are capable of selling your art in a gallery setting, especially at a respected gallery like this one, is exactly the kind of good news that anyone following either you or your art loves to hear.
+So not only do you want to give the gallery your mailing list and permission to invite all of your best collectors and related contacts to your show, but you also want to encourage them to buy art from the gallery during the course of your show.
+(The ones who genuinely support you and your career will hopefully step up.
 As for those who always want it for less, you might think about whether they're in this mainly for themselves, and perhaps remind them that they have just as much or even more to gain from seeing you succeed at galleries than they do by always wanting bargains.)
 The more art the gallery sells, the better everybody fares-- you, the gallery AND your collectors.
 It's a win-win for all.

 Successful gallery shows are newsworthy in and of themselves.
 When a gallery sells most or all of an artist's art, word gets around.
-People who are unfamiliar with the artist-- including collectors, critics, curators, bloggers and others with profiles in the art community-- may stop by just to see what all the hubbub's about.
-And that's how word spreads and how artist reputations come to be made.
-Artists can sell art out of their studios all day long, but what really counts in the art world (assuming you're an artist interested in having gallery representation) is how well your art sells at galleries, not how well you can sell it on your own.
+People who are unfamiliar with the artist-- including collectors, critics, curators, art websites, influencers, and others with profiles in the art community-- may stop by or click over to the gallery website or social media pages just to see what all the hubbub's about.
+And that's how word spreads and how artist reputations get made.
+Artists can sell their art online or out of their studios all day long, but what really counts in the art world (assuming you're an artist interested in having gallery representation) is how well your art sells at galleries, not how well you can sell it on your own.

-Even though you may make less money if your collectors buy through the gallery rather than directly from you, you get known as an artist who can sell at galleries and that's bigger than any temporary bump in your bottom line that you might get by keeping your collectors secret and selling directly to them later.
-You also get known as an artist who is willing to work with galleries.
-All of this is good in the long run.
-As for fretting about whether by giving out the names of your collectors, some might jump ship or start buying other art by other artists and never buy art from you again, this is not the way things generally play out.
+As for fretting about whether by giving out the names of your collectors, some might jump ship or start buying other art by other artists a gallery represents and never buy art from you again, this is not the way things generally play out.
 Collectors tend to remain loyal to the artists whose work they like the most-- including yours.
-And one more thing to keep in mind: Receiving periodic updates on artists' careers is more impactful when they come from galleries than when they come directly from the artists themselves.
+And one more thing to keep in mind: Receiving periodic updates on how your career is going is more impactful when they come from good galleries than if they come only from you.

 Unfortunately, artists sometimes view their relationships with galleries as antagonistic, like it's them versus the gallery.
 But a successful artist/gallery relationship is exactly the opposite; it is entirely cooperative.
 The gallery wants to progressively enhance their reputation for producing successful shows, and artists want to progressively enhance their reputations for having successful shows and selling well at those shows.
-And the best way to do that is to work at every step along the way with any gallery that is showing your art.
+And the best way to do that is to work with your galleries at every step along the way.

-You can't simply think about how much money you can possibly make in the near-term.
-You have to think about the bigger picture, about the long term.
-Your goal is to become successful, and part of that success involves consistently showing and selling your art at better and better galleries, so even though you may make a little less money now, you are laying the groundwork for making much more later, and getting increasingly greater exposure as you advance in your career.
-Galleries can do things for your reputation that you simply cannot do for yourself, and for that reason it is important to cooperate to the maximum with every gallery you are involved with.
+As previously stated, if your goal is to become successful, part of that success involves consistently showing and selling your art at better and better galleries.
+So even though you may make a little less money here and there, you are laying the groundwork for making much more later, and getting increasingly greater exposure as you advance in your career.
+Galleries can do things for your career and reputation that you simply cannot do for yourself, and for that reason it is important to cooperate to the maximum with every gallery you get involved with.